EVMavericks/boteki/README.md

 - [ ] Try to link to hubspot profiles and ethereum addresses
 - [ ] Establish versions to the Docker requirements to reproduce correct builds
 - [ ] Bash script that builds the docker image and runs it
+- [ ] Update mongo documents with link to succesfully posted tweets